Content Management Systems – WordPress CMS Explained

 The developers’ sense of responsibility and commitment to excellence has made WordPress a leading CMS platform.
 One could say that they’re the reason why it’s so successful.

 The fact that WordPress is open-source software makes it even more attractive.
 The source code is freely available for anyone to check out, which shows its transparency as well as its credibility.
-More importantly, when you use WordPress as your CMS platform, you’re sure that none of the bugs or errors are there by design.
+More importantly, when you use WordPress as your CMS platform, you’re sure that no bugs or errors are there by design.
 The developers will work hard to keep it bug-free and secure for many years to come.

 Clear documentation is just one of the things that make WordPress easy to use for those who have no idea how to build a website.
 It’s intuitive enough for beginners to learn how to use it but strong even for those who know a lot about coding.